HowProgrammingWorks/InterfaceSegregation/README.md

-# InterfaceSegregation
-The Interface Segregation Principle
+# The Interface Segregation Principle